-Reducing the personal income tax rates from 20% to 10% and from 30% to 25% would have a very strong impact on the Croatian economy and would increase the purchasing power of a large number of workers.
+AmCham believes that reducing the personal income tax rates from 20% to 10% and from 30% to 25% would have a strong impact on the Croatian economy and would increase the purchasing power of a large number of workers.

-The above measure would ensure that, with the same cost for employers, employees receive higher net income, which increases their economic power and capacity for consumption, i.e., it increases their standard of living.
+The above measure would ensure that, with the same cost for employers, employees receive higher net income, which increases their economic power and capacity for consumption, and ultimately increases their standard of living (especially now, in conditions of significant inflation).
 This indirectly positively impacts economic growth in Croatia.
 Over the past few quarters, the greater economic power of the population stemming from the implemented reduction of the tax burden has led to higher rates of economic growth generated significantly by personal consumption.